odennav/icinga-monitoring-alerting-system/README.md

 It's a scalable and extensible software which can monitor large, complex environments across multiple locations.

-The objective of this project is to monitor the availability of the cellusys machines(message-processors) in this guide.
+The objective of this project is to monitor the availability of the cellusys machines and their hosted LAMP stack in this guide.

 Special thanks to [Icinga](https://icinga.com) team.

 # Getting Started

+The cellusys machines are also known as message-processors.

 We'll implement the workflow below: